-"Left of boom"

-In military vernacular, the phrase "left of boom" refers to disrupting insurgent activity before the adversaries can build or plant bombs.
+The intrusion lifecycle Many insurance companies leverage the NIST Cybersecurity Framework, to build in-depth security programs and the matrix-based MITRE ATT&CK Framework, to evaluable gaps in security controls against threats observed in the real world.
+As you prioritize investments based on the frameworks, your goal must be to prevent unauthorized data access and/or system manipulation as early as possible in the intrusion lifecycle through early detection.
+Here, signature-based detection falls short.
+You need a way to detect abnormal behaviors on the network.
+Investing in capabilities to stop hackers in their tracks at the reconnaissance phase (or even before) is crucial.
+Once an adversary moves along the intrusion path, being able to map detected observables to threat tactics is also essential for better determining the best and fastest course of remediation.
+"Left of boom" In military vernacular, the phrase "left of boom" refers to disrupting insurgent activity before the adversaries can build or plant bombs.
 The same holds true for cyber activity: You must stop the adversaries before they reach the exploitation or exfiltration phases.
-If you do not - or cannot - act fast enough, you're giving valuable dwell time to the network intruder to achieve a successful heist of your firm's data, including the personally identifiable information (PII) of your customers; gain control of your network, systems, or assets; or use your firm's brand and reputation to secretly compromise your business partners' and customers' networks.
-Being able to detect unknown, sophisticated threats ahead of the curve is critical for mitigating their impact, as the average dwell time of a breach is 206 days, with another 73 days on average to contain it.
+If you do not - or cannot - act fast enough, you're giving valuable dwell time to the network intruder to achieve a successful heist of your firm's data, including the personally identifiable information (PII) of your customers; gain control of your network, systems, or assets; or drain monetary assets.
+Being able to detect unknown, sophisticated threats is critical for mitigating their impact, as the average dwell time of a breach is 206 days, with another 73 days on average to contain it.

-Although you want the SOC analysts, or your managed SOC, you rely on the mature "left of boom," your "right of boom" defenses need to be strong as well.
+Although you want your in-house or managed security operations center (SOC) team to mature "left of boom," your "right of boom" defenses need to be strong as well.
 Network detection and response (NDR) is the way to catch behaviors on the network to build strong cyber defense.
 You can use the MITRE ATT&CK® Framework to evaluate your defense capabilities against these threats.
 What is network defense?

 How do you detect threats that have infiltrated your network?
 These are the threats by adversaries who have managed to slip past your firewall and/or taken advantage of an insecure endpoint to get inside your network.
 Once inside, adversaries often lurk there to determine the best way to steal money or data, including personally identifiable information (PII) or intellectual property.
 They may then move laterally across networks from their entry point to find the systems or data they are targeting.
 Network Detection and Response solutions complement the firewall and Endpoint Detection and Response (EDR) tools to catch these network threats, which don't have traditional security "calling cards," or signatures.
-Occasionally, the nemesis could even be an insider threat, such as an employee who has been given access to your network.
+Occasionally, the nemesis even could be an insider threat, such as an employee who is already within your network.
 Either way, your organization must have the capabilities to scrutinize suspicious behaviors on your network to stop them "left of boom," or, in a worst case scenario, as the adversaries start to move laterally across your network.
 Your goal is to respond before they successfully capture the intended payload or take over your critical systems remotely.
 And if they do reach this point (or have progressed along the intrusion path), you need a reliable way to detect that the dire adversarial techniques are in play on your network.